project-ncl/pnc/README.md

   ]
 ```
 You only need to define the key for which you want to modify its definition.
 There is no need to define all the keys.

+## Metrics support

+PNC tracks metrics of JVM and its internals via Dropwizard Metrics.
+The metrics can currently be reported to a Graphite server by specifying as system property or environment variables those three properties:
+- metrics\_graphite\_server
+- metrics\_graphite\_port
+- metrics\_graphite\_prefix